gi-no/blog_mean_stack/article2.md

 #### Navbar controller: change routing state on search.

-On navbar controller, add search function to change the URL state to have searching keyword specified.
+On navbar controller, add a search function to change the URL state to have searching keyword specified.

 client/components/navbar/navbar.controller.js: